Lala Mara: Family background

 From her father George Tuisawau, she inherited the title of Roko Tui Dreketi, the traditional title of the rulers of the Burebasaga Confederacy, which covers the provinces of Rewa, Nadroga-Navosa, Namosi, Serua, Kadavu (off the southern coast of Viti Levu), and parts of Ba and Ra.
 Her mother, Adi Asenaca Vosailagi, was from the chiefly Ka Levu clan of Nadroga, where she was a chief in her own right.
 The village of Lomanikoro in Rewa Province is the capital of the confederacy.
-Adi Lala's marriage, on 9 September 1950, to Ratu Mara, who was to become the Tui Lau and Tui Nayau (the traditional ruler of the Lau Islands) was considered a dynastic marriage, as it united two powerful feudal families.
+Adi Lala's marriage, on 11 September 1949, to Ratu Mara, who was to become the Tui Lau and Tui Nayau (the traditional ruler of the Lau Islands) was considered a dynastic marriage, as it united two powerful feudal families.
 Relations between the families had been strained in the past, so the marriage was opposed in certain quarters, especially on Ratu Mara's side.
-Nevertheless, the marriage was by all accounts a happy one and lasted 54 years, until Ratu Mara's death on 18 April 2004.
+Nevertheless, the marriage was by all accounts a happy one and lasted 54 years until Ratu Mara's death on 18 April 2004.
 The duration of this marriage was in stark contrast to the prevalence of divorce in much of the Mara clan.
 Three sons and five daughters issued from their marriage, two of whom have pursued political careers of their own.
 Their eldest son, Ratu Finau Mara, served as a member of the House of Representatives and of the Cabinet throughout the 1990s, and led the Fijian Association Party from 1996 to 1998.
 Their second daughter, Adi Koila Mara Nailatikau, was elected to the House of Representatives in 1999 and was Minister of Tourism in 1999 and 2000.
-She was a Senator from 2001 to 2006, and has been First Lady since 2009, being married to the President, Ratu Epeli Nailatikau.
+She was a Senator from 2001 to 2006 and later First Lady from 2009 to 2015, being married to the then-President, Ratu Epeli Nailatikau.